 - Give yourself space to avoid being ‘boxed in’ to an accident

 - Watch for stopped vehicles and pedestrians at crosswalks

 - Staying out of other people’s blind spots (especially trucks)

 - Thinking ahead – Are there children playing in the area?
 What’s around the bend?

 - Being prepared to stop or swerve suddenly to avoid collision

 - Never drive while you feel tired or angry

 - Never eat, drink, or use a cell phone while driving

 - Avoid speeding

 Read more about accidents and dealing with an injury from an accident here at UtahAdvocates.com – the Utah personal injury lawyer with the experience you need to get the compensation you deserve.
 We are available 24 hours per day and 7 days per week to answer your questions and work on your case.
-If you are unsure if you have a good case use fill out our free case evaluation form or call now to speak with one of our attorneys, your case evaluation and consultation are always free at the Advocates, dial 801-326-0809.
+If you are unsure if you have a good case use fill out our free case evaluation form or call now to speak with one of our attorneys, your case evaluation and consultation is always free at the Advocates, dial 801-326-0809.